 In Texas, the minimum wage is $7.25.
 Thankfully, I make more than this, but I remember telling friends in California and other states how much I make and they could hardly believe it.
 This, of course, made me little jealous of the higher wages in other states.

-On top of that, since I do not work at a corporate Starbucks location (a stand-alone store) and technically work for Market Street instead.
+On top of that, I don’t work at a corporate Starbucks location (a stand-alone store) and technically work for Market Street instead.
 Because of this, the only benefit I receive from my job is a 10% discount on drinks and grocery items (if they are the Market Street brand).

 When I tell others about my minimal benefits and somewhat low pay, they often gasp in horror and tell me I should transfer to a different store.
 Their reactions often make me feel as though I’m settling and leave me feeling like I deserve higher pay and free drinks.